Focus Areas

 Share

-Over the past several decades, the U.A.E. has established itself as the financial hub of the Middle East.
-The country’s major financial centers of Abu Dhabi and Dubai are now home to sovereign wealth funds, banks, and other financial institutions looking to serve clientele and deploy capital not just in the Middle East but to South Asia, Africa, and beyond.
+Over the past several decades, the U.A.E. has established itself as the financial hub of the Middle East with Dubai reaffirming its position as a global financial hub and Abu Dhabi branding itself as the “Capital of Capital.”
+The country’s major financial centers of Abu Dhabi and Dubai are home to sovereign wealth funds, banks, private equity firms, and other financial institutions looking to serve clientele and deploy capital not just in the Middle East but to South Asia, Africa, and beyond.

-The U.A.E. boasts several sovereign wealth funds, most notably Abu Dhabi Investment Authority (ADIA) and Mubadala Investment Company, that deploy capital across a variety of asset classes and geographies to generate financial returns for the greater benefit of the U.A.E.
+The U.A.E. boasts several sovereign wealth funds, most notably Abu Dhabi Investment Authority (ADIA), Mubadala Investment Company, and ADQ, that deploy capital across a variety of asset classes and geographies to generate financial returns for the greater benefit of the U.A.E.

-The U.A.E. is also home to some of the region’s largest indigenous banks, including First Abu Dhabi Bank (FAB), Emirates NBD, and Abu Dhabi Commercial Bank (ADCB), as well as the regional headquarters of leading global banks and financial service providers, such as JP Morgan Chase, Morgan Stanley, and Citi.
+The U.A.E. is home to some of the region’s largest indigenous banks, including First Abu Dhabi Bank (FAB), Emirates NBD, Mashreq Bank, and Abu Dhabi Commercial Bank (ADCB).
+The country also hosts the regional headquarters of leading global banks and financial service providers, such as JP Morgan Chase, Morgan Stanley, Bank of America, and Citi, and asset management firms like BlackRock, State Street, and Apollo.
 Foreign financial institutions and fintech startups alike benefit from the favorable regulatory environments of the U.A.E.’s leading financial free zones—Abu Dhabi Global Market (ADGM) and Dubai International Financial Centre (DIFC).
-The Business Council’s “Entrepreneurial Emirates” report outlines these latter developments in detail.

-The Business Council has also played a key role in conveying industry viewpoints on important regulatory matters, such as the U.A.E.’s recent introduction of a VAT and excise taxes.
-In addition, the Business Council continues to release timely publications on developments in the U.S. and U.A.E. finance and business environments.
-These include a landmark report on U.A.E. measures to attract FDI, a review of changes to U.A.E. foreign ownership laws, a study of the creation of Mubadala Investment Company, a primer on the creation of First Abu Dhabi Bank, a study on the U.A.E.’s fintech sector, and a guide to doing business in the U.A.E.
+The Business Council plays a key role in conveying industry viewpoints on important regulatory matters, such as the U.A.E.’s 2018 introduction of a VAT and excise taxes.
+In addition, the Business Council continues to release timely publications on developments in the U.S. and U.A.E. finance and business environments including in its guide to doing business in the U.A.E.

 Key Institutions